hacks-guide/Guide_Wii/docs/ro_RO/modmii.md

 ## Using the ModMii Wizard

-The ModMii Wizard is tool that can softmod your console from start to finish, downloading all necessary files and then generating a guide that you can use to implement the softmod.
-This tool can also be used to overwrite existing softmods on a previously softmodded console.
+The ModMii Wizard is a tool that helps you softmod your console from start to finish.
+It will download all necessary files and generate a guide for you to follow.
+It can also be used to overwrite and update existing softmods.

 1. Open ModMii Skin or ModMii Classic and select the ModMii Wizard option at the top of the list.